 Our current show, Beyond Time, features paintings by some of the internationally-acclaimed artists whose work is hanging in Houston’s first major museum exhibition of Aboriginal art, Mapa Wiya [Your map’s not needed], now at The Menil Collection.
 Beyond Time was created in cooperation with Australia’s oldest indigenous art gallery, Coo-ee Gallery, and includes a stunning painting by internationally-acclaimed artist, Clifford Possum Tjapaltjarri.
+See the spotlight on one of Clifford's paintings just below the Welcome!

 The Spotlight is on . . .